Jumballaya/PDF-puppet/README.md

 Example:

-`node index.js -c ./demo/invoice.yml -o invoice.pdf`
+`pdf-puppet -c ./demo/invoice.yml -o invoice.pdf`

 This will build the PDF using the files and data in the invoice.yml file and output it in the invoice.pdf file.